gradar has job grading factors specifically designed for each career path. The factors are based on modern work science and organization theory.

 Definition of terms

-- consists of multiple departments, possibly international or within a matrix organisation
+- consists of multiple departments, possibly international or within a matrix organization

 - may possibly have staff functions with considerable functional responsiblity outside of teams

-- consists of multiple teams, possibly international or within a matrix organisation
+- consists of multiple teams, possibly international or within a matrix organization

 - may possibly have specialist functions outside of teams